 Agnes’s death record places R P Sparks in St Louisville.

 Agnes sold some property to Robinson P Sparks of St Louisville a few months before her death.

 According to a death record and a gravestone image, Robert (Robinson) Peter Sparks is buried in a St Louisville cemetery.

 R P Sparks’ Name is Inconsistent

 R P Sparks’ name is inconsistent across the documents of his life.
-This might suggest that there were more than one R P Sparks in St Louisville.
+This might suggest that there was more than one R P Sparks in St Louisville.

 After evaluating the evidence, my conclusion is the various names point to the same person.
 He appeared in various records with the following names: